I must confess I don’t live a frugal life.

 There’s generally three things we splurge on today.

 Housing is probably our biggest non-frugal spending category.
 We have decided to live in the middle of Copenhagen in a large spacious house.
-This comes at a cost of 30% of our combined salaries each month, where 10-15% is used on paying down the principal on our housing loan (i.e. illiquid savings).
+This comes at a cost of 30% of our joint salaries each month, where 10-15% is used on paying down the principal on our housing loan (i.e. illiquid savings).

 We know that we will not be living in the house forever, but we wanted something spacious to have our first kids in which is close to the parts of the city we like spending time in while we are young.